QuentinRa/blog.quentinra.dev/info/ocaml/intro/install-idea.md

 Printf.printf "%s" "Hello world"
 ```

-Simply write some code and save, the code is compiled each
+Simply write some code and save it, the code is compiled each
 time you save and you made some changes.
 Right next to ``profiler``
-tab, you can see your errors in dune tab.
+tab, you can see your errors in the dune tab.

 **Create a configuration**